oa-labs/arc-ai-digital-ocean/docs/WEB_UI_GUIDE.md

   - Active/inactive status

 **Actions:**
-- Click "Create Agent" to open the agent form
+- Click "Add Agent" to import an agent from DigitalOcean
-- Click "Edit" on any agent card to modify settings
+- Click on any agent card to view and modify settings
 - Click "Delete" to deactivate an agent

 #### Tab 2: Channel Mappings